telerik/fiddler-everywhere-docs/rules-presets/tooling/changing-user-agent.md

 position: 40
 ---

-# The User-Agent Header
+# Changing the User-Agent Header

-The **User-Agent** HTTP Header lets server identify the application, operating system, vendor, and/or version of the client that sends the request.
+The **User-Agent** HTTP Header lets servers identify the application, operating system, vendor, and/or version of the client that sends the request.
 Usually, each application sends its own specific **User-Agent** string value, but in some cases developers might want to quickly test server responses based on multiple different user agents.

-Additionally, when Fiddler issues a request thorugh its **Composer** it will also automatically set its own **User-Agent** value - the same could also happen while using other third-party proxy tools chained to Fiddler.
+When Fiddler issues a request through its **Composer** it automatically set its own **User-Agent** value.
+You might observe a similar behavior when using other third-party proxy tools chained to Fiddler.

 You can easily create a rule that changes the **User-Agent** for any HTTP request that goes through Fiddler while using the Fiddler's rules.

-In the below examples, we will create afew different rules named "Change User-Agent" that effectively changes the pre-set user agent header with predefined user agents that mock Chrome browser on Windows and on macOS.
+The following examples show how to create a few different rules named "Change User-Agent" that effectively mock the Chrome browser on Windows and macOS.

-## Creating a "Set User-Agent" Rule for Chrome Browser on Windows
+## Creating a "Set User-Agent" Rule for a Chrome Browser on Windows

-Create a "Set User-Agent Chrome Windows" rule, by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).
+Create a "Set User-Agent Chrome Windows" rule by setting the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).

-1. Create an action that sets the HTTP Request header **user-agent** with the following value
+1. Create an action that sets the HTTP Request header **user-agent** to the following value

     ```bash
     Mozilla/5.0 (Windows NT 10.0; WOW64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/123.0.0.0 Safari/537.36`.
     ```

-1. Create an action that sets the HTTP Request header **sec-ch-ua-platform** with value **"Windows"**.
+1. Create an action that sets the HTTP Request header **sec-ch-ua-platform** to **"Windows"**.

-1. Create an action **Update Response Body** that sets the following regular expression match
+1. Create an **Update Response Body** action that sets the following regular expression match:

     ```javascript
     (<script(?:(?!src).)*?>)
     ```

-    and update as
+    and update as:

     ```javascript
     $1!function e(t,r){if(navigator.__defineGetter__?navigator.__defineGetter__("userAgent",function(){return r}):Object.defineProperty&&Object.defineProperty(navigator,"userAgent",{get:function(){return r}}),t.navigator.userAgent!==r){var n={get:function(){return r}};try{Object.defineProperty(t.navigator,"userAgent",n)}catch(i){t.navigator=Object.create(navigator,{userAgent:n})}}}(window,"Mozilla/5.0 (Windows NT 10.0; WOW64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/123.0.0.0 Safari/537.36");